cj-powell/cj-powell/README.md

 # bio

-Introduction

-Hi there, thanks for stopping by!
-I'm CJ, a data analytics consultant, based on the east coast.
-I am passionate about the function of organizations, systems and society.
-My mission is to harness the power of data to meet needs.
+Welcome, and thanks for stopping by!
+I'm CJ.
+I'm currently working as a Data Analytics Consultant, for a firm based in the Washington-Baltimore region.
 Daily, I work to work with data (spatial, observational, numerical) to solve problems.
 I strive to make complex data problems seem simple, and bring clarity to ambiguity.

-My vision is a world where data-driven insights are used to foster harmony and efficiency, transcending service level conflicts and addressing the root causes of (organizational, societal, relationsional) discord.

 Background